If you missed my 100 X 100 Party, don’t fret. There’s still time to join my PRINT TEAM!

 I still remember when she took me to my first fraternity party.
-I was in 8th grade and it was smelly – the mix between beer and the stench of a male-saturated living environment.
+I was in eighth grade and it was smelly— a blend between beer and the stench of a male-saturated living environment.
 My nose was not yet accustomed to the smell of pot so I can’t tell you whether or not it was being smoked.
-But there was cigarette smoke – the kind that sticks to your clothes and your hair so that when you return home at night it transfers to your pillowcase – kind of like lice.
-I think… I’m not sure though.
-I’ve never had lice.
+But there was cigarette smoke—the kind that sticks to your clothes and your hair so that when you return home at night it transfers to your pillowcase, kind of like lice.

-We didn’t stay at the fraternity house for very long – just long enough to see a keg stand, a few beer bongs and of course, the dancing.
-It was my first exposure to dirty dancing.
+We didn’t stay at the fraternity house for very long: just long enough to see a keg stand, a few beer bongs and of course, the dancing.
+It was my first exposure to live dirty dancing.
 Until then I thought it was only a movie.
 But it was real.
 And it was dirty.

 The Greek colloquium proved to be extremely educational.
-I learned that the sorority rush process at U of M is excessively time-consuming and that I’d have to take out additional student loans in order to join one.
+I learned that the sorority rush process at U of M is insanely time-consuming and that I’d have to take out additional student loans in order to join one.
 I was also tipped off by the girl sitting beside me that many of the sororities on Michigan’s campus prefer Jewish girls from New York.
-I had only visited New York once and since I grew up in an all-white, rural community I knew nothing about being Jewish, except Jesus was.
-(Religious diversity in my county consisted only of those who went to church, those who didn’t, and those who got gypped out of presents on birthdays and Christmas – the Jehovah Witnesses.)
+I had only visited New York once and since I grew up in a Midwest farm community I knew nothing about being Jewish.
+Except that Jesus was.
+(Religious diversity in my county consisted of those who went to church, those who didn’t, and those who got gypped out of presents on birthdays and Christmas: the Jehovah Witnesses.)

 The evening started at his fraternity house, where we were given special beverage holders called botabags.
 Most filled their botabags with beer, but George and I opted to fill ours with apple cider instead.
 We and the other couples boarded a chartered bus, with our botabags, bound for a farm located just outside of Ann Arbor.